 - 2. All applicants must complete an Enrollment Agreement. - 3.
 All applicants must complete an admission interview. - 4.
 All applicants must submit 2 professional references. - 5.
 All applicants must complete financial arrangements prior to starting class. - 6.
-The applicants must pass the Wonderlic entrance test.
+The applicants must pass the Wonderlic entrance test with a score of 20 or above.